HomeMy WebLinkAbout1934-12-11 218

 the said Chapter 79 of the General Laws and all pertinent

-seta In amendment thereof or supplemental thereto.
+acts In amendment thereof or supplemental thereto.

-IN WITNESS WHEREOF the undersigned being a_majority
+IN WITLESS WHEREOF the undersigned being a majority

-of the Board of Selectmen of Lexington _aforesaid have here-
+of the Board of Selectmen of Lexington .aforesaid have here-

 unto subscribed our names this eleventh day of December, 1934.